zone/AFrame-webpack-bolierplate/README.md

 To be able to run "compile" and package code, you have to use [Node.js](https://nodejs.dev/).
 This boilerplate was build and tested on `Node.js v16.14.0`

 You need SSH working with GitHub for `npm install` to run as AFrame uses it.
-Follow the instructions here [our hackathon page](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+Follow the instructions [from GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 # Installation